-The site currently accommodates a two storey public house, which is conspicuous by its small stature, having regard to surrounding buildings.
+The site currently accommodates a two storey public house, which in the context of surrounding buildings is largely conspicuous.
 The student accommodation blocks to the south and north are five storey in height.
 The halls of residence to the east are four storey with five storey features.
 To the west the social housing units and the rear of the Best One premises fronting Cavendish Street are three storey in height.
 Views to the north are dominated by the Mancunian Way and the eight storey Manchester Metropolitan University Business School Building.

-(View of the proposed development from Cambridge Street towards the City Centre)
+(Views of the proposed development from Cambridge Street towards the City Centre)